xianjianbo/xianjianbo.github.io/about.md

 Xian Jianbo, born and brought up in Hejiang, a small county near Changjiang River in the southeast of Sichuan Province, China.

-Revieced a Bachelor of Engineer in Computer Science and Technology from Beijing Forestry University.
+Revieced a Bachelor's degree of Engineering in Computer Science and Technology from Beijing Forestry University.

-Currently an Engineer at Baidu, focus on Golang and Data Analysis.
+Currently an Engineer at Baidu, focusing on Golang and Data Analysis.

 Love Rock music (The Cure/Beach house...) , curious about everything.